 - The TOEFL requirements may be waived if the applicant meets one of the following conditions:

 - Has scored 500 or higher on the GRE Verbal Test (Old Scores) or 153 with the New GRE scoring.

 - Has earned a college degree at a U.S. institution of higher learning.

-- The applicant must also have mathematical preparation equivalent to that obtained from courses in Calculus through Differential Equations; knowledge of computer science and computer engineering, including logic design, computer architecture, data structure, operating systems and analysis of algorithms.
-The majority of students accepted to the program possess an undergraduate degree in Computer Science, Computer Engineering, Electrical Engineering, or Mathematics; however, students who hold an undergraduate degree in a related field are encouraged to apply.
+- The applicant must also have mathematical preparation equivalent to that obtained from courses in Calculus through Differential Equations; knowledge of Computer Science and Computer Engineering, including logic design, computer architecture, data structure, operating systems and analysis of algorithms.
+The majority of students accepted to the major possess an undergraduate degree in Computer Science, Computer Engineering, Electrical Engineering, or Mathematics; however, students who hold an undergraduate degree in a related field are encouraged to apply.

 Total Minimum Hours: 30 hours

 Core Requirement Hours: 9 hours

 Successful completion of three (3) core graduate-level courses is required.

 |COT 6405 Introduction to the Theory of Algorithms||3|